 Macro.
 Which brings me to an idea that may represent a much more dramatic paradigm shift.
-I am not a scientist.
 This is pure conjecture.
-But I believe we, as humans, become intuitively aware of a paradigm shift long before we can cite evidence of its existence concrete enough for a court of review.
-This intuition came one day in the lab.
+But I suspect we, as humans, become intuitively aware of a paradigm shift long before we can cite evidence of its existence concrete enough for a court of review.
+For me, this intuition came one day in the lab.

 We were hovered around the bell jar, Monty, Yano and I. Monty and Yano were adjusting a number of parameters – the chamber pressure, voltage, current, and type of gas.
 The chamber was dark.
-The anode was just a chunk of iron.
+The anode was just a chunk of iron alloy.
 Nothing was happening.

 Suddenly, in an instant, the whole thing came alive and we were staring at this marvelous pulsing ball of light.
 In a few moments it was stable and continuous.
 Monty’s eyes were dancing between the anode and the readouts from the different measuring devices – the electromagnetic and radio frequencies of the plasma.
 He suddenly exclaimed in surprise, and with a hint of awe in his voice: “There’s a rhythm.
 It’s like a heartbeat!”

-Later we talked about it, and Monty pondered if resonance wasn’t playing an important part in what was happening.
-Resonance is something very familiar to him; in the manufacturing industry it is a crucial factor always to be carefully considered.
+Later we talked about it, and Monty pondered if resonance wasn’t playing an essential part in what was happening, resonance being something very familiar to him: in the manufacturing industry it is a crucial factor always to be carefully considered.

 Monty ponders like a scientist.
 Cautiously.
 He observes, records, and resists interpretation.